Python provides several methods for calculating the number of frames in a video.

 Total frames: 230

-It counts each frame to ensure the accurate total and does not rely on metadata.
-However, this is the most time-consuming approach because it reads every frame in memory causing high CPU usage.
+It counts each frame to ensure an accurate total and does not rely on metadata.
+However, this approach is the most time-consuming because it reads every frame from memory, resulting in high CPU usage.
 It is not suitable for processing multiple large videos.

-If you need accuracy and do not care about time efficiency then I would recommend using this approach otherwise go with the OpenCV’s CAP_PROP_FRAME_COUNT property.
+If you require accuracy and do not prioritize time efficiency, I would recommend using this approach; otherwise, consider using OpenCV’s CAP_PROP_FRAME_COUNT property.

 The space complexity is O(1) because it reads one frame in memory at a time.

-If you want to optimize this approach then consider processing keyframes or sampling.
+To optimize this approach, consider processing keyframes or sampling.

 Method 3: Using ffprobe from FFmpeg via Subprocess